Your estate may face more inheritance tax than you think.

 Inheritance tax planning is a significant undertaking.
 We are here to help you work through it.

 IHT can affect how much of your estate reaches your family, the decisions you make about gifts and property during your lifetime, and the arrangements you put in place for the years ahead.
-Speaking with a Chartered Financial Adviser helps you understand where your estate currently stands, what your liability is likely to be, and what options are available to you.
+Speaking with a Chartered Financial Planner helps you understand where your estate currently stands, what your liability is likely to be, and what options are available to you.

 Based in Royal Tunbridge Wells, we advise clients across Kent and throughout the UK.
 Your initial consultation is free, confidential, and comes with no obligation to proceed.